spacetelescope/jdaviz/docs/quickstart.rst

 .. image:: ./img/launcher.png
     :alt: Jdaviz Launcher

 By default, the file-path field is left empty.
-By selecting an availble configuration below, the tool will start with in a blank state (with no data loaded).
+By selecting an available configuration below, the tool will start with in a blank state (with no data loaded).
 The IMPORT button will be available to select a file from a proper file picker.

 Config Auto-Identification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Providing a valid filepath to the launcher will attempt to automatically identify a compatible confirguation.
+Providing a valid filepath to the launcher will attempt to automatically identify a compatible configuration.
 To do this, enter a filepath into the filepath field, or invoke the launcher with a filepath.

 Command-line::